Compounded Vol. 01 · Issue 001 · Live · Est. 2026

 Stack Maps

 How operators are actually built.
 Vendors, high-risk processors, LegitScript posture, fulfillment partners, ad accounts, patient-data tooling - drawn from public sources and cross-referenced against the corpus.
+If you're thinking about launching a clinic in this space, this is the layer-by-layer view of how the existing ones did it.

 Recurring format “How NoHo Labs is built - the full stack map.”